 Public Review Draft Comments Response to Comments that been factored into the equation?
-Who is going to pay for the increased police, fire and emergency services location of potential rezone that we will be burdened with? sites Where to put the initial housing: Since the majority of these new units are to be moderate, low and very low income housing, this means higher density and taller buildings.
+Who is going to pay for the increased police, fire and emergency services that we will be burdened with?
+Where to put the initial housing: Since the majority of these new units are to be moderate, low and very low income housing, this means higher location of potential rezone sites density and taller buildings.
 The area by the SNA Airport (where I live) would be the most logical and appropriate area to put the majority of this high-density housing: it would be compatible with the multi-story commercial buildings and hotels that exist there now.
 Also, this area's proximity to major freeways would lessen the traffic traveling through our city.
-Please do not touch the Newport Beach Golf Course in the Back Bay - our city needs these public recreational areas.
+Please do not touch the Newport Beach Golf Course in the Back Bay- our city needs these public recreational areas.
 Yachting, golf, tennis, hiking and outdoor activities are central to our community.
-Please keep this housing away from the coast - there is already enough traffic congestion there, as well as serious concerns and objections to higher buildings, increased density and incompatibility with existing neighborhoods.
+Please keep this housing away from the coast-there is already enough traffic congestion there, as well as serious concerns and objections to higher buildings, increased density and incompatibility with existing neighborhoods.
 We strongly oppose this [rezoning the NB Golf Course to build housing]!
-Irvine Ave has just recently been Comment noted. expanded from Bristol to Mesa and can not handle much more traffic during prime drive time.
+Irvine Ave has just recently been expanded from Bristol to Mesa and can not handle much more traffic during prime drive time.
 From Mesa to University, it is always backed up.
 The traffic and negative impact will be horrendous.
-I hereby voice my objection to the conversion of public land currently utilized as a golf course to multi dwelling Comment noted. housing.
+Comment noted.
+I hereby voice my objection to the conversion of public land currently utilized as a golf course to multi dwelling housing.
 This proposal is not in the best interests of the citizens of Newport Beach and any progress to move forward with the transaction will result in alienating your constituents.
 The congestion that is already significant along this stretch of Irvine Blvd, Bristol, 73 FWY and the other streets adjacent to the Orange County Airport will only increase with this rezoning.
 Please do not approve the rezoning of this area.
-The Commission discussed among other things the Sight Plane Ordinance which is a protected view plane The Sight Plane Ordinance granted in 1971 by the Irvine Company to Harbor View Hills.
-It limits building heights in Corporate Plaza and has been discussed with the Corporate Plaza West to roughly 32 feet.
-The Planning Commission concluded the Sight Plane Ordinance states City Council and is a a long established City Policy that should be maintained and protected in the zoning or design standards for re- consideration in the development in the area it covers when the housing element is adopted.
-Please protect the Sight Plane identification of opportunity Ordinance. sites and future rezoning actions.
+Comment noted.
+The Commission discussed among other things the Sight Plane Ordinance which is a protected view plane granted in 1971 by the Irvine Company to Harbor View Hills.
+It limits building heights in Corporate Plaza and Corporate Plaza West to roughly 32 feet.
+The Planning Commission concluded the Sight Plane Ordinance states a long established City Policy that should be maintained and protected in the zoning or design standards for redevelopment in the area it covers when the housing element is adopted.
+Please protect the Sight Plane Ordinance.
+The Sight Plane Ordinance has been discussed with the City Council and is a consideration in the identification of opportunity sites and future rezoning actions.